Hong Kong activists turned away in bid for refuge at U.S. Consulate, advocacy group says

 The scenes underscored the desperation of Hong Kong protesters and activists in the city, who fear political persecution and unfair trials.
 It also raises questions on why the United States consulate in Hong Kong would have turned away an American citizen appealing for help.

-The Department of State and the United States consulate in Hong Kong did not immediately respond to a request for comment.
+The Department of State and the United States consulate in Hong Kong, asked for comment Tuesday evening in Hong Kong, did not immediately respond.
 The United States does not grant asylum in diplomatic consulates and embassies abroad, but in very rare occasions has protected Chinese activists at the embassy in Beijing.
 It is also rare for the United States to grant refuge inside its other diplomatic compounds around the world.

 The Hong Kong police said they had arrested three people between the ages of 19 and 21 on Tuesday, and have released two on police bail, without naming them.
 A 19 year-old remains in custody, police said.
 The Hong Kong police declined to comment further on the asylum seekers, referring The Washington Post instead to the Security Bureau, a government department.